fbpx

 What happens when the treatments are over and doctor visits become less frequent?
 Survivors share their experiences with life after cancer.

-For cancer survivors, a final chemotherapy infusion, a last physical therapy appointment, or a clean, cancer-free scan is a long-awaited moment.
+For osteosarcoma patients, a final chemotherapy infusion, a last physical therapy appointment, or a cancer-free scan is a long-awaited moment.

-While many find relief and happiness in this new stage of their lives, it can still be hard to adjust to “normal” life.
-It is common to feel anxious or worried that the cancer will come back.
+While many find relief and happiness moving into this new stage of their lives, it can also be a difficult transition into the “new normal” of life after cancer.
+It is common for cancer survivors to feel anxiety and worry that the cancer will come back, especially when a routine scan in coming up.

-Be prepared to feel a range of emotions as the time between doctor’s appointments gets farther and farther apart.
-Here are some osteosarcoma survivors’ reflections on life after cancer.
+Osteosarcoma survivors should be prepared to let themselves feel a range of emotions as the time between doctor’s appointments gets farther and farther apart and you begin to get to know the post-cancer version of you.
+Some osteosarcoma survivors reflect on their life after cancer below.

 At 28, Carly Crockett was flying as a commercial airline pilot until an osteosarcoma diagnosis threatened to take her career — and her life.